0testsa/AntiCryptoJS/README.md

 # AntiCryptoJS Script

-This project contains a script for encrypting and decrypting data using AES and DES algorithms.
+This project contains a script for encrypting and decrypting data using AES and DES algorithms that generaly used by crypto-js library.
 It also includes a test script to validate the functionality of the AntiCryptoJS script.
+The main goal of this script is to help the Penetration Tester to deal with encrypted client-side data in their assement.

 ## Requirements